Pyridostigmine

 Pyridostigmine is a medication used to treat myasthenia gravis and underactive bladder.
 It is also used together with atropine to end the effects of neuromuscular blocking medication of the non-depolarizing type.
+It is also used off-label to treat some forms of Postural orthostatic tachycardia syndrome.
 It is typically given by mouth but can also be used by injection.
-The effects generally begin within 45 minutes and last up to 6 hours.
+The effects generally begin within 45 minutes and last up to 4 hours.

-Common side effects include nausea, diarrhea, frequent urination, and abdominal pain.
+Common side effects include nausea, diarrhea, frequent urination, sweating, and abdominal pain.
 More severe side effects include low blood pressure, weakness, and allergic reactions.
 It is unclear if use in pregnancy is safe for the fetus.
 Pyridostigmine is an acetylcholinesterase inhibitor in the cholinergic family of medications.
 It works by blocking the action of acetylcholinesterase and therefore increases the levels of acetylcholine.

 Pyridostigmine was patented in 1945 and came into medical use in 1955.
 It is on the World Health Organization's List of Essential Medicines.
 Pyridostigmine is available as a generic medication.

 Medical uses

 Pyridostigmine is used to treat muscle weakness in people with myasthenia gravis or forms of congenital myasthenic syndrome and to combat the effects of curariform drug toxicity.
 Pyridostigmine bromide has been FDA approved for military use during combat situations as an agent to be given prior to exposure to the nerve agent Soman in order to increase survival.
 Used in particular during the first Gulf War, pyridostigmine bromide has been implicated as a causal factor in Gulf War syndrome.

 With pyridostigmine classified as a type of parasympathomimetic, it can be used to treat underactive bladder.

 Pyridostigmine sometimes is used to treat orthostatic hypotension.
 It may also be of benefit in chronic axonal polyneuropathy.

-It is also being prescribed 'off-label' for postural tachycardia syndrome as well as complications resulting from Ehlers–Danlos syndrome.
+It is also being prescribed off-label for postural orthostatic tachycardia syndrome (POTS) as well as complications resulting from Ehlers–Danlos syndrome.